Mayank-Jain-1/DripX.github.io/README.md

    1. Contact Us Page
 - It is fully responsive, it workd on all the device widths.
 Tested on ranges 2560px - 320 px
 - It has a little dom manipulaion usning JS.
-- It has a working Registraton form (Withour form validation, (didnt do because not required in the assignment 🙄))
+- It has a working Registration form (Without form validation, (didn't do because not required in the assignment 🙄))

 ## Mentions
 THis is a list of jobs i really enjoyed during the 15 days of creating of this project